roadwarriorslive/Pipulate/README.rst

 your easy route into data manipulation with Python/Pandas and the repurposing of your aging SEO career into something simultaneously more timely and timeless.
-Learning just the right Linux, Python, vim and git (LPvg) will set you on a good course for the next 10-years or so.
+Learning just the right Linux, Python, vim and git (LPvg) will set you on a good course for the next 10-years and beyond.